-Carmen Chan Schoenborn is a musician and artist who specialises in creating, performing and interpreting graphic scores.
+Carmen Chan Schoenborn is a musician and artist .
 While she has a MMus in percussion performance, she is also skilled in piano, cello, found objects, improvisation and composition.

 Her creative project 'Do You See What I Hear?'
 (2009-) began with graphic scores and interpretations and has since invited interpreters ranging from professional musicians to non-musicians to become engaged.
 The project has been featured at Festival of Slow Music, La Mama Musica, Shepparton Art Museum, the International Alliance of Women's Music blog, the Art Gallery of Ballarat, Tilde New Music Festival, Waranga Film Festival, the community of Surrey Hills, and with the Hong Kong New Music Ensemble.
 Carmen was also invited to present her work at the Notations21 European tour and symposium in Utrecht, the Netherlands in 2012.
 Her composition 'No Clouds' was included in the Melbourne Now exhibition (2013-14) at the National Gallery of Victoria.
 In 2017 she received a grant from the Earle Brown Music Foundation to present a tribute concert to Earle Brown and Morton Feldman as part of the international celebrations.